Argent77/PST-UB-reloaded/PST-UB-reloaded/readme/readme.txt

   ("Expanded Deionarra's Truth mod")
 - Restored a generic acoustic feedback when copying spells to the spellbook in PST:EE ("Restored Party Comments and Banters")
+- Fixed dialog conditions of fiends in SCB to return the pendant only after making a deal with them ("Restored Pendant of Yemeth Quest")